ashwadh21/DDos-atack-using-ns2-smuilator/README.md

 NAM (Network Animator) for visualizing the network
 ## Explanation
 ---
-Simulator Setup: The script initializes the NS2 simulator and sets up the NAM trace file.
+**Simulator Setup**: *The script initializes the NS2 simulator and sets up the NAM trace file*.
-Node Creation: Nodes are created for the victim, routers, and attackers.
+**Node Creation**: *Nodes are created for the victim, routers, and attackers.
-Link Creation: Duplex links are established between the nodes with specified bandwidth and delay.
+**Link Creation**: Duplex links are established between the nodes with specified bandwidth and delay.
-Traffic Setup: UDP agents and CBR (Constant Bit Rate) traffic are configured to simulate the attack from the attackers to the victim.
+**Traffic Setup**: UDP agents and CBR (Constant Bit Rate) traffic are configured to simulate the attack from the attackers to the victim.
-Simulation Execution: The simulation is set to run for 10 seconds, after which it calls the finish procedure to stop the simulation and open the NAM visualizer.
+**Simulation Execution**: The simulation is set to run for 10 seconds, after which it calls the finish procedure to stop the simulation and open the NAM visualizer*.